hckrnews/faker/Readme.md

 ![Faker.js](https://raw.githubusercontent.com/hckrnews/faker/master/logo.png)

-Special thanks to tMarak for creating this!
+Special thanks to Marak for creating this!

 ## FAQ - What happened to the original faker.js?